mslonik/Hotstrings/README.md

 This library contains  example definitions related to date/time.
 The AutoHotkey [Date and Time] constants can be used to define new **(triggerstring, hotstring)** definitions of this kind.

-*Tip*: I like whne file name starts in from date.
+*Tip*: I like when certain file names, e.g. pictures, starts from date.
 To make sorting of filenames easier I abbreviate it in form "yyyymmdd_".
-For that purpose I have prepared definition which works good in file manager of my choice (Total Commander).
+For that purpose I have prepared definition which works good in file manager of my choice (*Total Commander*).

 ## [Format of libraries](#table-of-content "Return to Table of content")